 How an IUD Works

+The precise mechanism of the contraceptive action of IUDs is not known.
 Hormonal and copper IUDs work in different ways.
 With a copper IUD, a small amount of copper is released into the uterus.
-This type of IUD does not affect ovulation or the menstrual cycle.
-Copper IUDs prevent sperm from being able to go into the egg by immobilizing the sperm on the way to the fallopian tubes.
-If an egg does become fertilized, implantation on the wall of the uterus is prevented because copper changes the lining of the uterus.
+Neither type of IUD affects ovulation or the menstrual cycle.
+Copper IUDs may prevent sperm from being able to go into the egg by immobilizing the sperm on the way to the fallopian tubes.

-With hormonal IUDs, a small amount of progestin or a similar hormone is released into the uterus.
-These hormones thicken cervical mucus and make it difficult for sperm to enter the cervix.
+With hormonal IUDs, a small amount of progestin, a hormone similar to the natural hormone progesterone, is released into the uterine lining.
+This hormone thickens cervical mucus and make it difficult for sperm to enter the cervix.
 Hormonal IUDs also slow down the growth of the uterine lining, making it inhospitable for fertilized eggs.

 Omnia M Samra, MD